Drake Avenue Apartments

 The project was approved through the process outlined in CA Senate Bill 35, which is a streamlined approval process put in place by the State of California to ensure more affordable housing gets built throughout the state.
 The project was approved on November 20, 2020 and was not required to have any public hearings for the land use approval.

-Construction is anticipated to begin summer of 2023.
+Construction is anticipated to begin September 30, 2024.

-It will take approximately 18-24 months to complete construction of this 74-unit apartment project.
+It will take approximately 18-24 months to complete construction of this 42-unit apartment project.

 While following all required Fair Housing laws, we plan to create a priority list for those residents in need of housing who are living in Marin City first and then prioritize Marin County residents next.
 We will work with the Marin Housing Authority and advertise locally prior to reaching out beyond these jurisdictions.
 We will reach out to local entities, employers and the Housing Authority to make sure that we give preference to those living locally or those that work in Marin City or Marin County who are currently commuting into Marin County.